johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 139.0.3405.52: July 22, 2025

+Fixed various bugs, and performance issues.

+### Fixes

+- Fixed an issue which affected IE mode, including errors when displaying PDF files, running Java applets, and showing the Information Bar in IE mode.

 ## Version 139.0.3405.42: July 17, 2025

 Fixed various bugs, and performance issues.